dungeons-of-moria/umoria/README.md

 ### Windows

-Here I used MinGW to provide GCC and Binutils for the Windows platform, installed via the [MSYS2 Installer](http://msys2.github.io/).
+MinGW is used to provide GCC and Binutils for the Windows platform.
+This can be installed via the [MSYS2 Installer](http://msys2.github.io/).
 Once installed you will use `pacman` to install `GCC` and `ncurses`.

 - Copy the `makefile.win` to the `src` directory.
 - Rename `makefile.win` to `makefile`.